-Step 7: Change the Colour of the Digital Background
+Step 7: Change the Color of the Digital Background

-If you want to change the colour of the background, you can start over but you don’t have to.
+If you want to change the color of the background, you can start over but you don’t have to.

-You can change the colour of the background with an adjustment layer.
+You can change the color of the background with an adjustment layer.